10 cool CSS animations to add to your site

 background-position.
 The neon effect was achieved with

-filter: blur() - note that filter effects can cause a performance hit, so if you're worried about that, just remove the
+filter: blur() - note that CSS filter effects can cause a performance hit, so if you're worried about that, just remove the

 filter property - it still looks good without the blur, and you might even prefer it that way.